 Inventory, lb : 0

-Thomcord grapes are available in the late summer months.
+Thomcord grapes are available in late summer.

 Thomcord grapes contain vitamins A and C, and minerals like calcium and iron.

 Some growers have begun to market the Thomcord grape under alternative, catchier names.
 In 2015, Melissa’s Produce in Los Angeles began selling Thomcord grapes under the name of Jelly Drops®.
 You’ll also find Thomcord grapes from Brandt Farms being sold as Grape Jammers.
+Unique names are a marketing tool to create novel varieties that consumers remember and purchase on a more frequent basis.
+It also allows for different companies to distinguish their produce from other retailers and encourage consumers to shop at only their location.